M0n7y5/findmymacnotmacintosh/README.md

 # Find my MAC not Macintosh
 Wanna just find your devices on LAN without any knowledge of ARP protocol and things like that?
-Well FindMyMacNotMacintosh will help you then!
+Well **"Find My Mac Not Macintosh"** can help you with that!
 Just crack your fingers, download latest release of this program and then use your BFU skills to press one frickin button!

 It's that ez ...